loginom/loginom-help-en-omegat/data/processors/func/calc-func/other.md

 **CRC32(String)**

-* String is a string for which CRC32 value is calculated.
+* String: the string for which CRC32 value is calculated.

 Function returns the number - CRC32 value calculated on the basis of the given string.
 Calculations are performed with the String characters sequence using UTF-8 encoding.